Resident Rotations

-The first year (PGY-1) is spent completing rotations in general surgery, neurosurgery, anesthesia, critical care, OMFS, and Otorhinolaryngology at the Hospital of the University of Pennsylvania (HUP) and Pennsylvania Hospital (PAH).
+The first year (PGY-1) is spent completing rotations in general surgery, neurosurgery, anesthesia, critical care, oral maxillofacial surgery, and otorhinolaryngology with 3 months at the Hospital of the University of Pennsylvania (HUP) and 3 months at Pennsylvania Hospital (PAH).

 The four years of clinical otolaryngology training (PGY-2 to PGY-5) are designed to offer each resident an equivalent experience.
 Rotations take place at Hospital of the University of Pennsylvania (HUP), Pennsylvania Hospital (PAH), Children’s Hospital of Philadelphia (CHOP), the Philadelphia Veterans Medical Center (VAMC), and Penn Presbyterian Medical Center (PPMC).
 Each rotation is 10-11 weeks in length.
 In addition, the PGY-4 residents have a 5 month research rotation.